AnuvaGoyal/TECH-A-THON-Emotion-Based-Movie-Recommender-System/README.md

 The existing movie recommender systems (Netflix, Amazon Prime, 123movies, FMovies, etc.) work on browsing history of an individual, ratings of the movie, genres, popularity and trends.
 This project model will complement such systems by providing a new filter.

 ## ABOUT THE DATASET
-We will use the RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset that contains 7356 files.
+We have used the RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset that contains 7356 files.
 It is one of the most common datasets used for this exercise because of its quality of speakers, recording and it has 24 actors of different genders.
 Here's the filename identifiers as per the official RAVDESS website:

 >	Modality (01 = full-AV, 02 = video-only, 03 = audio-only).